akimchik/khortytsia/README.md

 3.  **The Verification (The Shield & The Editor)**: The AI's analysis is sent down two parallel paths simultaneously.
 One path fact-checks the claims against external sources to generate a `confidenceScore`.
 The other path checks the analysis for internal consistency and adherence to business rules to generate a `qualityScore`.

 4.  **The Verdict (Decision & Review)**: A central decision engine looks at both the confidence and quality scores.
 If they are high, the lead is **Auto-Approved**.
 If they are low, it's rejected.
-If they are in the middle, the lead is flagged for **Human Review**.
+If they are in the middle, the lead is flagged for **Human Review**, and a notification is sent via a Cloud Monitoring alert based on structured logs.

 5.  **The Correction (Human-in-the-Loop)**: A human analyst can view all flagged leads in a simple web interface.
 They can approve, discard, or correct the AI's analysis.
 These corrections are saved to a separate database, creating a valuable dataset to fine-tune and improve the AI over time.

 6.  **The Bounty (Delivery & Visualization)**: All approved leads are streamed directly into a **BigQuery** database.
-From there, they can be used to trigger real-time alerts (e.g., in Slack) or to build strategic dashboards for market analysis.
+A `delivery_alerter` function is triggered for each approved lead to send real-time alerts (e.g., to a webhook).
+All leads are stored in BigQuery for analysis and visualization in dashboards.

 ## 🏛️ Architecture